-Where possible, demonstrate how the approach:
+Where possible, you’ll need to demonstrate how the service or product:

-challenges custom and practice
+Challenges custom and practice

-If you have any questions about Anna-Marie's work please email Macmillan development manager David Seychell.
+If you have any questions about Anna-Marie's work please email Macmillan Development Manager David Seychell.

 Morven MacLean, Macmillan Volunteering Manager

-If you have any questions about Morven's work please email Macmillan development manager Tricia Daniel.
+If you have any questions about Morven's work please email Macmillan Development Manager Tricia Daniel.